Sky Captain and the World of Tomorrow: Plot

-Joe and Polly find Dex's map and fly to Nepal and then Tibet, where they discover an abandoned mining outpost and meet Joe's old friend Kaji.
+Joe and Polly find Dex's map and fly to Nepal and then Tibet, where they meet Joe's old friend Kaji.
+He helps them locate an abandoned mining outpost in the Himalayas.
 Two guides working for Totenkopf force Polly to turn over the vials, locking the duo in a room full of dynamite.
-Joe and Polly manage to escape just before the room explodes, knocking them unconscious and destroying most of Polly's film.
+Joe and Polly escape just before the room explodes, knocking them unconscious and destroying most of Polly's film.
 They wake up together in the mythical Shangri-La.
 The Tibetan-speaking monks there tell of Totenkopf's enslavement of their people, forcing them to work in the uranium mines.
 Most were killed by the radiation, but the final survivor provides a clue to where Dr. Totenkopf is hiding.

 With insufficient fuel to make it there, they run into a Royal Navy flying aircraft carrier commanded by another of Joe's former flames, Commander Franky Cook.
 Franky leads the attack on Totenkopf's island lair while Joe and Polly enter through an underwater inlet.
 Joe and Polly find themselves on an island with dinosaur-like creatures, which Polly hesitates to photograph as she has only two shots left.
 They find a secret subterranean facility in a mountain, where robots are loading animals, as well as the mysterious vials, onto a large "Noah's Ark" rocket.
 Joe and Polly are detected but Dex, piloting a flying barge, arrives with three of the missing scientists.
 They explain that Totenkopf has given up on humanity and seeks to start the world over again: the "World of Tomorrow".
-The vials are genetic material for a new Adam and Eve; if the rocket reaches space, the afterburners will ignite the atmosphere and kill everyone on Earth.
+The vials are genetic material from humanity's greatest individuals which will produce the perfect Adam and Eve.
+If the rocket reaches space, the afterburners will ignite the atmosphere and kill everything on Earth, before the rocket repopulates the planet in Totenkopf's image.